Presentations of Schutzenberger groups of minimal subshifts: Applications

+Suppose that $G(\tau)$ were a free pro-\pv V group for some pseudovariety of groups~\pv V. By the above, \pv V contains $\pv{Ab}_p$ for every prime~$p$.
+Moreover, since $G(\tau)_{\pv{Ab}_p}=K_p$, the above calculations imply that $G(\tau)_{\pv{Ab}_p}$ has rank 1 for $p=2$ and rank 2 for an odd prime $p$, which contradicts Lemma~\ref{l:Abelianization-of relatively-free}.
+Hence, $G(\tau)$ cannot be a relatively free profinite group. \end{proof}

 The proof of Theorem~\ref{t:not-relatively-free-profinite} shows that the rank of $G(\tau)$ is either two or three.
 The following result settles the precise value of the rank.
-It is an application of the presentation of $G(\tau)$ given by Theorem \ref{t:presentation}.
+It is a further application of the presentation of $G(\tau)$ given by Theorem \ref{t:presentation-PTM}.

 \begin{teor} The group $G(\tau)$ has a group of order 18 of rank three as a continuous homomorphic image.
-Hence $G(\tau)$ has rank three. \end{teor}
+Hence, $G(\tau)$ has rank three. \end{teor}

-\begin{proof} Set $X=\{\alpha,\beta,\gamma\}$.
-Let $H$ be the group given by the following presentation
+\begin{proof} Set $Y=\{x,y,z\}$.
+Let $K$ be the group given by the following presentation

-Note that $H$ is the semidirect product of the subgroup $\langle b,c\rangle$, which is the direct product of two three-element groups, by the two-element subgroup~$\langle a\rangle$.
-Let $\theta:\Om XG\to H$ be the continuous homomorphism that sends $\alpha,\beta,\gamma$ respectively to~$a,b,c$.
+Note that $K$ is the semidirect product of the subgroup $\langle b,c\rangle$, which is the direct product of two three-element groups, by the two-element subgroup~$\langle a\rangle$.
+Let $h:\Om YG\to K$ be the continuous homomorphism that sends $x,y,z$ respectively to~$a,b,c$.

-We first verify that $\theta(\Psi^2(x))=\theta(x)$ for all $x\in X$.
-Since the calculations are quite similar, we treat only the case where $x=\beta$, leaving the other two cases for the reader to check:
+We first verify that $h(\Psi^2(u))=h(u)$ for all $u\in Y$.
+Since the calculations are quite similar, we treat only the case where $u=y$, leaving the other two cases for the reader to check:

-From Proposition~\ref{p:values-omega-powers-subst}, it follows that $H$ is a continuous homomorphic image of~$G(\tau)$.
-Since it is easily checked that $H$ has rank three, it follows that so does~$G(\tau)$. \end{proof}
+From Proposition~\ref{p:values-omega-powers-subst}, it follows that $K$ is a continuous homomorphic image of~$G(\tau)$.
+Since it is easily checked that $K$ has rank three, it follows that so does~$G(\tau)$. \end{proof}

+One can also use the same technique as in the proof of Theorem~\ref{t:eg:1} to establish that other finite groups are continuous homomorphic images of~$G(\tau)$, as in the following observation.